📋 Table of Contents

 - Spicy: sriracha + soy sauce + sesame oil + garlic

-Presentation and plating
+Presentation and Plating

 Tataki is served on a wooden board or black slate to highlight the salmon's color.
 Garnish with: